juristr/juristr.github.com/_drafts/node-grunt-yeoman.md

 }
 ```

 Similarly, if you add `--save` it'll be added to the `dependencies` section.
-The difference is mainly that `dependencies` are actively used by your appliation and should be deployed together with it. `devDependencies` are tools you use during the development of the application but they normally do not require to be deployed (i.e. code minifier scripts etc.).
+The difference is mainly that `dependencies` are actively used by your appliation and should be deployed together with it.
+On the other side, `devDependencies` are tools you use during the development of the application, which normally do not require to be deployed together with it.
+Examples are code minifier scripts, test runners etc.

-To **uninstall** use..
+To **uninstall** a package, use..

 ```
 $ npm uninstall --save-dev grunt
 ```

-..which uninstalls `grunt` and removes it from the `package.json` as well.
+..which uninstalls `grunt` and removes it from `package.json`.

 ### Restoring packages

 As I mentioned, you normally don't commit the `node_modules` folder to your VCS.
-Thus, when you as a dev or the buildserver retrieves the source code, the packages need to be restored somehow.
-By having a `package.json` file this is simply done executing
+Thus, when a you as a developer, or the buildserver retrieves the source code from your VCS, somehow, the packages need to be restored.
+This is where the `package.json` file comes into play again.
+By having it in the root directory, executing..

 ```
 $ npm init
 ```

-NPM takes the dependencies stored in package config file and retrieves them in the exact version you specified.
+..instructs NPM to read the dependencies in the config file and to restore them using the specified version.

 ### Versioning